huberthomas/edgetoolbox/README.md

-# edgetoolbox
+# Edge Toolbox
-This toolbox was created during my master thesis.
+This toolbox was created in the course of my master thesis: Machine Learned Edges for Edge-based Visual Odometry

 ## License